SSoelvsten/bdd-benchmark/README.md

 - [**Adiar**](https://github.com/ssoelvsten/adiar):
-  An I/O Efficient implementation with iterative algorithms using priority queues to exploit a special sorting of streamed from/to disk.
+  An I/O Efficient implementation with iterative algorithms using priority queues to exploit a special sorting of BDD nodes streamed from and to the disk.
 These algorithms have no need for memoization or garbage collection, but, on the other hand, nodes are also not shareable between BDDs.

 - [**BuDDy**](http://vlsicad.eecs.umich.edu/BK/Slots/cache/www.itu.dk/research/buddy/):
   An easy-to-use yet extensive implementation with depth-first algorithms using a unique node table and memoization.
 It also supports variable reordering.

-  We use the version from [here](https://github.com/jgcoded/BuDDy) that is set up for building with CMake.
+  We use the version from [here](https://github.com/SSoelvsten/BuDDy) that is set up for building with CMake.